 Facebook, the social media and social networking giant founded by Mark Zuckerberg, was a private company from 2004 until 2012.
 In 2012, Facebook's IPO debuted at a price of $38 per share.
+The company has since been renamed to Meta, and its stock trades at around $206 per share (as of March 30, 2023).

 When people question whether a company is private or public, they are referring to the company's ownership.
 A privately-held company is owned privately — usually by a small number of individuals like founders, managers, or private investor groups.
 The average individual doesn’t have access to buy any portion of a private company.